bhongy/kimidori/infrastructure/README.md

 kind delete cluster --name kimidori.local
 ```

+There's an issue with the worker node bind mount on macOS.
+Need to uncheck "Use gRPC FUSE for file sharing" option in Docker Desktop.

 ...
 A context element in a kubeconfig file is used to group access parameters under a convenient name.
 Each context has three parameters: cluster, namespace, and user. [k8s Doc: Context](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/#context)
 ...
 A kubeconfig file will be created at `$HOME/.kube/config`.